 - If a child has been hurt they are taught to tell the duty staff immediately so the situation can be dealt with by an adult. - We encourage pupils to be independent and take ownership of all aspects of their learning.
 This includes developing a recognition of non-verbal communication of others.
 A game can be considered fun by one child but not another.
 "If the smile stops, the game stops" is a good starting point in helping children to understand. - If a child has been upset by another child's words/actions we encourage them to express this clearly and positively to try and resolve the problem for themselves.
 For example a child might say: "Please don't because it makes me feel ...".
 This should trigger an apology and a change in behaviour from the offending child.
 If a child is unkind again then we teach our pupils to seek adult help so an adult can support. - The duty staff will support both parties in thinking through feelings and a positive resolution to problems when they occur.
 The class teacher will be informed by the duty staff if the incident is of concern.
-The class teacher will explore the issue further with the children if needed. - If a child still continues with the unkind/unhelpful behaviour the class teacher will seek the support of parents/the Headteacher to seek a positive resolution. - Pupils with other health or behavioural/social/emotional needs are identified and different procedures are in place to support them if necessary.
+The class teacher will explore the issue further with the children if needed. - If a child still continues with the unkind/unhelpful behaviour the class teacher will seek the support of parents/SLT/the Headteacher to seek a positive resolution.